mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 ### $match: Filtering documents

 Now that we've discussed the concept of what *pipelines* are, and have given you an overview of *aggregation, and structure, and syntax*, it's time we learn about one of the most important stages, *$match.
-The $match* state is vital to a successful and performing *pipeline*.
+The $match* stage is vital to a successful and performing *pipeline*.
 It should come as early as possible.
 And you are free to use as many *$match changes as necessary in your pipeline*.

 ```javascript
 db.solarSystem.aggregate([{